Jeep Renegade (concept): Design and construction

 The body of the Renegade features no roof, a low windshield and doors with cutouts in the middle.
 The chassis and interior are made from a single piece of aluminum.
 The Renegade was designed to be environmentally friendly, and is reportedly fully recyclable due to its use of environmentally responsible materials.
 The exterior features a matte finish which is molded in, instead of painted, in order to cut down on paint fumes and the use of solvents.

 Features

 The interior was designed to be modular, and Jeep claims that it would be easy to reconfigure the car from left to right hand drive.
 It was also designed to be able to be hosed down for easy cleaning, with a drain in the floor to let water out.
 It features one-piece molded soy-based foam seats and doors.
-The center console features a thermal unit, which could be use to heating or cooling the food.
+The center console features a thermal unit, which could be used to heat or cool food.